 The Planning Commission

-, which has seven members, reviews zoning cases and serves as a recommending body to the Mayor and City Council for the purpose of upholding and implementing the vision and objectives as outlined in Comprehensive Plan and accompanying regulatory ordinances such as zoning and subdivisions.
-Planning Commission members are appointed by Mayor & City Council and serve two year, staggered terms.
+, which has seven members, reviews zoning cases and serves as a recommending body to the Mayor and City Council for the purpose of upholding and implementing the vision and objectives as outlined in the Comprehensive Plan and accompanying regulatory ordinances such as zoning and subdivisions.
+Planning Commission members are appointed by the Mayor & City Council and serve two year, staggered terms.
 The Planning Commission meets on the first Tuesday of the month.

 The Public Art Board

 , which has five members, reviews proposals for public art work and provides recommendations to the City Council as outlined in the Public Art Ordinance and Public Art Master Plan.
 The Public Art Board may develop standards for Public Art on City property, including the selection of works of art and special landscape treatments, with the final review and approval by the Mayor and City Council.
 Each board member is appointed by the Mayor & City Council to four-year terms.
 The Public Art Board meets as proposals are received.

 Recreation & Parks Advisory Committee, a 15-member board, will provide input and recommendations to City Council in matters of policy of City-owned parks and the recreation programs operated in the City parks, including direction on the City’s Recreation & Parks Strategic Pan and Park Bond program.
 Members serve two-year terms.
 The committee meets on the third Wednesday of each month at 6:30 p.m.
 Meeting locations may vary.